Office: Pereira South 132

 Dr Pal’s research focuses primarily on the impacts of anthropogenic forcing – namely atmospheric greenhouse gases and land cover change – on a variety of societal risks and concerns, such as precipitation and heat extremes; water resources; flood and drought; agriculture; mineral dusts; and human and ecological health.
 To assess and project these impacts, he employs a variety of numerical models, including regional climate, hydrologic, wetlands, and water resources management models, as well as, analyze observational datasets.
 In doing so, he has co-led the development of four different internationally recognized regional climate modeling systems, which have helped advance the knowledge of a variety of earth system processes and drivers, including those associated with the atmosphere, the biosphere, aerosols, hydrology, and water bodies.

 In total, he has co-authored more than 50 peer-reviewed publications, many of which appear in high impact journals, such as the Proceedings of the National Academy of Sciences, Nature Climate Change, and Science Advances, and many technical reports and book chapters including the IPCC Fourth Assessment Report Working Group I Physical Science Basis (contributing author).
-He has also secured significant funding for several research projects as principle and co-principle investigator.

 Massachusetts Institute of Technology: Ph.D., Civil and Environmental Engineering 2001